angloeastern/backend-code-challenge/README.md

 * Each ship has a name, a unique IMO number, geolocation (current longitude and latitude of the ship) and velocity.
 Develop basic REST APIs to manage ships.
 * Develop an API which returns the details of closest port and estimated arrival time of given ship.

-You must use C# for this solution.
+Using C# is a must for this solution.
+Aside from that, feel free to use other technologies/tools/frameworks/libraries ...etc

 ## User Stories
 1. As a user, I want to be able to add ships to the system.